 Kids will have so much fun making and eating these cute little popcorn snowmen.
-Put them out on your holiday buffet table as adorable edible accents, or let kids make their own at your holiday party—just set up a table with all the ingredients and instructions.
+Put them out on your holiday buffet table as adorable edible accents or let kids make their own at your holiday party—just set up a table with all the ingredients and instructions.
 This recipe makes one large snowman or several smaller popcorn figures.

 06 of 16

 We all know the holiday season can be a busy time, so having a quick and easy recipe under your belt is ideal—and one that the kids can help you make is even better.
 With only four ingredients, including store-bought rotisserie chicken (or leftover cooked chicken), chicken quesadillas are a snap to prepare and make a kid-favorite lunch or dinner.
-Serve it with prepared salsa, sour cream, and guacamole.
+Serve them with prepared salsa, sour cream, and guacamole.

 07 of 16